Print this page

 Theory and technology

-The experimental research lines of Nikhef are complemented by eminent theoretical research, groundbreaking detector R&D, and the development of powerful calculation and processing techniques.
-The departments of Mechanics, Electronics and Information Technology provide the technical support required.
+Nikhef's experimental research lines are complemented by high-quality theoretical research, groundbreaking detector-R&D, and development of powerful computational and processing techniques.
+The departments of Mechanical Technology, Electronics Technology and Computer Technology provide the necessary technical support.

 Nikhef uses innovative technologies.
-Dutch companies help to construct the experiments.
-The transfer of knowledge and technology from and to industry and society is therefore important for Nikhef too.
+Dutch companies help build the experiments.
+The transfer of knowledge and technology to and from industry and society is therefore also important to Nikhef.

-The scientific staff of the partnership is made up of about 230 physicists. of whom about 100 PhD's and 35 Postdocs.
-About 75 employees work in the technical departments.
+The scientific staff of the partnership consists of about 240 physicists, including about 100 PhD students and 40 postdocs.
+About 80 employees work in the technical departments.

 Dimensies